adamrudolf-becube/cpp-cheatsheet/README.md

 You can also pass it by reference, and if you can, by all means, do that.
 But if the referenced object has ended its lifetime, using the reference might cause problems, so references are still somewhat bound to scopes.

 Moving means relabelling the owner without actually touching the object, and this can be achieved by pointers.
 See more about it at the section about [move semantics](#move-semantics).

+You can actually share it, remaining one of the owners, making the other function/class another owner, or you might just hand over a weak poiner so they can follow it but you remain the owner.
+All of these approaches need to use pointers, but some scenarios might have already written solutions that hide the pointers from you, like simply calling the move assigment operator.

 So use pointers if another scope needs to access exactly the same object, but not a copy of it, and you cannot use references, because they are still too restricted by the scope.